plone/training/mastering-plone/dexterity_2.rst

 Note:

-* Upgrade-steps get the tool ``portal_setup`` passed as their argument.
+* Upgrade steps get the tool ``portal_setup`` passed as their argument.
 * The ``portal_setup`` tool has a method :py:meth:`runImportStepFromProfile`
-* We create the needed folder-structure if it does not exists.
+* We create the needed folder structure if it does not exists.

 After restarting the site we can run the step: